raidensakura/modmail/PRIVACY.md

 # Privacy Statement

 Hey, we are the lead developers of Modmail bot.
-This is a look into the data we collect, the data you collect, the data other parties collect, and what can be done about any of this data.
+This is a look into the data you collect, the data other parties collect, and what can be done about any of this data.
 > **Disclaimer**: None of us are lawyers.
-We are just trying to be more transparent
+We are just trying to be more transparent.

+This version of Modmail is a fork, and this privacy policy is a fork of the original Modmail privacy policy.
+All telemetry and data collection has been removed from this fork.

+**Plugins may collect additional data**.
+Please check with the plugin developer for more information.

 ### TL;DR

-Yes, we collect some data to keep us happy.
 You collect some data to keep the bot functioning.
 External services also collect some data that is out of our control.

 ## Interpretation